Fazented/Lime-Game/README.md

-# The installer
+# The Installer

-The msi installer is Made and provied by HuskyNZ
+The msi installer is made and provied by HuskyNZ
-The Initle installer is here https://github.com/huskynz/faz-pythongame-installer/tree/master/installer/Python%20Game-SetupFiles
+The Initale installer is here https://github.com/huskynz/faz-pythongame-installer/tree/master/installer/Python%20Game-SetupFiles